Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum

-In light of this structure and PT ground state dominance, it is advantageous to consider the construction of a symplectic operator that localizes the PT ground state mode into a single physical mode of the CV system (see Section~\ref{app:transformation}).
-By further building the local operator leveraging the PT basis and a symplectic Gram-Schmidt (sGS) procedure (see Section~\ref{sec:symplecticGS}) to enforce unitarity in the Hilbert space, the transformed mode pairs carry the same entanglement hierarchy as the PT negativity contributions (see Section~\ref{app:consolidationEX} for examples).
-Subsequently, field negativity can be extracted through $(1\times 1)_{\rm mixed}$-mode techniques for each of the $n_c$ core pairs.
-In particular, it is found that $n_c = n_-$, with the negativity contributions mapping one-to-one between core pairs and PT symplectic eigenvalues.
+In light of the exponential hierarchy, it is advantageous to consider the construction of a local symplectic operator that localizes the PT symplectic eigenvector associated with largest negativity contribution into a pair of physical modes, one in each region of the bipartite CV system.
+By further building the local operator leveraging the PT basis and a symplectic Gram-Schmidt (sGS) procedure (see Section~\ref{sec:symplecticGS}) to enforce unitarity in the Hilbert space, mode pairs of the transformed system can be designed to carry the same entanglement hierarchy as the PT logarithmic negativity contributions.

-The ability to consolidate (or delocalize through reversal) distillable entanglement in the field through local transforms, from volume-to-volume dispersed calculations plagued by a sign problem~\cite{Klco:2020rga,Klco:2021biu} to consolidated pairs of additively contributing entangled modes, suggests that both computational and conceptual advantages are possible through a mindful delocalization of lattice degrees of freedom, likely with analogy to the holographic techniques connecting entanglement in conformal fields to geometries in bulk gravitational duals~\cite{Ryu:2006bv,Nishioka:2009un}.
-In particular, the exponential hierarchy of entanglement present in the core mode pairs may provide a non-local scheme for entanglement truncation with systematically quantifiable uncertainties.